SocksTheWolf/DeckConnectSite/_pages/splash.md

 ---

 Control the Unreal Engine via an Elgato Stream Deck.
 Create hundreds of actions to control every aspect of your Unreal Editor, Application, and more!

-Use your Stream Deck to control Unreal Applications running on other machines, servers, even multiple applications at once.
+Use your Stream Deck to control Unreal Applications running on other machines, servers and even multiple applications at once.

 {% include marquee %}